good-ware/js-log/README.md

 ### logStack

 Whether to add the current stack to meta.
 When true, populates the 'stack' meta key.
-This is the default behavior when a log entry's level is 'error.'
+This is the default behavior when the log entry's level is 'error.'

 ## tag filtering